fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ### Soft skills

 What soft skills are required for the changing role of finance ?
-I'll leave this up to you to think about
+Broadly speaking, it's around communication and agility, and I'll leave this up to you to think about.

 Two stereotypes to describe the changing role :
 - From number cruncher to story teller ?